 VibeElite Tier“Better than nothing”

-The Bottom Line: You don’t “grab a Slushie” when you want the best.
-You go to 7-Eleven and you get a Slurpee.
-Your taste buds—and your brain freeze—will thank you.
+You do not “grab a Slushie” when you want something good.
+You go to 7-Eleven and get a Slurpee.
+Everything else is settling.